apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 keystore             --           This is the path to a Java keystore file.
 Required for SSL. keystore-password    --           The password for the Java keystore.
 Required for SSL. keystore-type        JKS          The type of the Java keystore.
-This can be "JKS" or "PKCS12".
+This can be "JKS" or "PKCS12". ipFilter             false        Set this to true to enable ipFiltering for netty ipFilter.rules       --           Define N netty ipFilter pattern rules with this config.
 ==================   ===========  ===================================================

 Example for agent named a1: